Kong/docs.konghq.com/app/_hub/kong-inc/key-auth/index.md

 ### Upstream Headers

-When a client has been authenticated, the plugin appends some headers to the request before proxying it to the Upstream service so that you can identify the Consumer in your code:
+When a client has been authenticated, the plugin appends some headers to the request before proxying it to the upstream service so that you can identify the Consumer in your code:

 * `X-Consumer-ID`, the ID of the Consumer on Kong
 * `X-Consumer-Custom-ID`, the `custom_id` of the Consumer (if set)